leo-drive/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-maps/open-source-slam/lio-sam/index.md

 ```

+!!! warning

-> The mapping direction is towards to the going direction in the real world.
-If LiDAR sensor is backwards according to
+    The mapping direction is towards to the going direction in the real world.
-> the direction you are moving, then you need to change the `extrinsicRot` too.
-Unless, the IMU tries to go to the
+    If LiDAR sensor is backwards, according to the direction you are moving,
+    then you need to change the extrinsicRot too.
-> wrong direction and it may occur problems.
+    Unless the IMU tries to go in the wrong direction, and it may occur problems.

 For example, in our Applanix POS LVX and Hesai Pandar XT32 setup, IMU direction was towards to the going direction and
 LiDAR direction has 180 degree difference in Z-axis according to the IMU direction.
 In other words, they were facing back